awcodify/sysctl-theme/docs/quick-start.md

 ---
 layout: docs
 title: Quick Start Guide
-description: Get started quickly with the Sysctl Jekyll theme
+description: Get started quickly with the Arsxy Jekyll theme
 permalink: /docs/quick-start/
 ---

 # Quick Start Guide

-This guide will help you set up a new Jekyll site with the Sysctl theme in minutes.
+This guide will help you set up a new Jekyll site with the Arsxy theme in minutes.
 Follow these steps to get up and running quickly.

 ## Prerequisites